DavisChappins/AZTurnpoints/README.md

 May2021 Mobile 1AZ0 130.475 RY 09/27:4500x75MGR: Josh Seagrave 5207238820 Parachute operations

 Keep commits small, one or two waypoints so there is a clear history of what has changed.
 Please do not update 50 waypoints in one go.
-If an airport is discovered to be unlandable, rename it with a lower case “x” in front, ie. “x Empire Ranch” and change it to Waypoint Type 1 to ensure it is not displayed as an airport, Do not delete the waypoint
+If an airport is discovered to be unlandable, rename it with a lower case “x” in front, ie. “x Empire Ranch” and change it to Waypoint Type 1 to ensure it is not displayed as an airport, Do not delete the waypoint (test)

 ## Tools
 Google maps coordinates to DDMM.MMM converter https://www.sunearthtools.com/dp/tools/conversion.php